Bifidobacteria: benefits, dosage, contraindications

 Constipation ✪✪✪✪✪

 Several strains of bifidobacteria have been evaluated for constipation.
-The best evidence is for strains of Bifidobacterium animalis subsp. lactis.
-A meta-analysis of clinical research shows that taking these strains increases stool frequency by approximately 1.5 stools per week in adults with functional constipation.
-Clinical research in adults with chronic constipation also shows that taking a multi-strain probiotic containing Lactobacillus acidophilus, Lactobacillus casei, Lactobacillus lactis, Bifidobacterium bifidum, Bifidobacterium longum, and Bifidobacterium infantis twice daily for 7 days increases weekly bowel movements by about 2 compared to placebo.
+The strongest evidence is for strains of Bifidobacterium animalis subsp. lactis.
+A meta-analysis of clinical research shows that taking these strains increases stool frequency by about 1.5 bowel movements per week in adults with functional constipation.
+Clinical research in adults with chronic constipation also shows that taking a multi-strain probiotic containing Lactobacillus acidophilus, Lactobacillus casei, Lactobacillus lactis, Bifidobacterium bifidum, Bifidobacterium longum and Bifidobacterium infantis twice daily for 7 days increases the number of weekly bowel movements by about 2 compared with placebo.

 Posologie